mansayk/Tatar-keyboard-layout-macOS/README.md

 - Enable the new keyboard layout from System Preferences.

 Manual installation:
-- Just copy "Tatar.bundle" catalogue to the "~/Library/Keyboard Layouts/" directory.
+- Just copy "Tatar.bundle" catalogue to the "~/Library/Keyboard Layouts/" or "/Library/Keyboard Layouts/" directory.
 - Enable the new keyboard layout from System Preferences.

 Tested on: macOS High Sierra.